Tracking apportionments just got easier.

 Recently Approved Apportionments

-- Department of Commerce Facilities Management and Construction Approved September 16, 2025
+- Department of Homeland Security Operations and Support Approved October 6, 2025

-- Other Independent Agencies Salaries and Expenses Approved September 16, 2025
+- Other Independent Agencies Limitation on Administration Approved October 6, 2025